 Open the ratchet until the ratchet is completely open and lying flat.
 Next, pull the webbing out of the ratchet mandrill and the Ratchet is now released from the webbing.

-It’s important to store the Ratchet Straps in a friction free, dry, safe location to prevent wears and tears on your ratchet straps to make the life span on your ratchet tie downs straps last longer.
+It’s important to store the Ratchet Straps in a friction-free, dry, safe location to prevent wear and tear on your ratchet straps to make the life span of your ratchet tie downs straps last longer.

-It’s important to note to always look over your ratchet straps before using them for any visible signs of damage wears, or other defects that the straps are unsafe to use and you will need to purchase new straps.In the need for high quality straps for an affordable price?
+It’s important to note to always look over your ratchet straps before using them for any visible signs of damage wear, or other defects that the straps are unsafe to use and you will need to purchase new straps.In need of high-quality straps for an affordable price?

 Quality straps for less